 United States Government Users/Members

-If you are using this service as a U.S. Government user, this amendment applies.
+If you are using this service as a member of the government of the USA, this amendment applies.

 User Data and Privacy

 This document will update from time to time and we will announce any material changes.
 By continuing to access or use the services after those revisions become effective, you agree to be bound by the revised Terms.
 See the full history of changes to these Terms.